 10.01 Safeguards Category I (Cat I) or FSNM.
 This is a RTR that possesses non-exempt material in a quantity of 5,000 grams or more computed by the formula, grams = (grams contained U-235) + 2.5 (grams U-233 + grams Pu).
 For these RTRs, the safeguards portion of the inspection program will be completed annually.
 Completion of this portion of the program involves the conduct of the following inspection procedures:

-Additionally,
+Inspection Procedure 81601- Fixed Site Physical Protection of Formula Quantities of Strategic Special Nuclear Material – Non-Power Reactors

+Inspection Procedure 81606- Material Control and Accounting – Non-Power Reactors

+Inspection Procedure 81607- Protection of Safeguards Information and Safeguards Information-Modified Handling – Non-Power Reactors

+Inspection Procedure 81608- Reporting of Safeguards Events – Non-Power Reactors

+Additionally, the following inspection procedures should be performed on an as needed basis:

+Inspection Procedure 81612- In Transit Physical Protection of Special Nuclear Material of Moderate Strategic Significance and Receipt of New Reactor Fuel – Non-Power Reactors

+Inspection Procedure 81613- In Transit Physical Protection of Special Nuclear Material of Low Strategic Significance and Receipt of New Reactor Fuel – Non-Power Reactors

+Inspection Procedure 81614- In Transit Physical Protection of Irradiated Reactor Fuel – Non-Power Reactors

+Inspection Procedure 81621- Fixed Site Physical Protection of Category 1 and Category 2 Quantities of Radioactive Material – Non-Power Reactors

+Inspection Procedure 81622- In Transit Physical Protection of Category 1 and Category 2 Quantities of Radioactive Material and 100 Grams or Less of Irradiated Reactor Fuel – Non-Power Reactors

 10.02 Safeguards Category II (Cat II) or MSNM.
 This is a RTR that possesses non-exempt material (1) Less than a Safeguards Category I quantity but more than 1,000 grams of uranium-235 (contained in uranium enriched to 20 percent or more in the U-235 isotope) or more than 500 grams of uranium-233 or Pu, or in a combined quantity of more than 1,000 grams when computed by the equation, grams = (grams contained U-235) + 2 (grams U-233 + grams Pu); or (2) 10,000 grams or more of non-exempt uranium-235 (contained in uranium enriched to 10 percent or more but less than 20 percent in the U-235 isotope).
 For these RTRs, the safeguards portion of the inspection program will be completed biennially.